5 Ways App Startup Founders Can Pay Themselves

 Despite these numbers, the App Store is not as cut-throat as other business markets.
 The majority of apps that are being launched are developed by “solopreneurs” or offshore developers who rarely promote or update their apps.
 If you use real business tactics, your app startup (and you) could generate real profits.
 Here are four ways you can personally profit by starting an app business.

 Salaries and dividends are two ways to extract personal funds from your company.
-They are both very similar if you’re a founder with significant shares in your company.
+They are both very similar if you’re a startup founder with significant shares in your company.

 Salary: A salary is only paid to one person, in this case, you the founder.
 You can set the salary to whatever you want as long as you have enough money in the bank to pay it.